 While ADHD medication is safe for people who are able to follow their doctor’s instructions, a rapidly increasing tolerance is cause for concern.
 Stimulant medications for ADHD have similar side-effects to those of meth when used in high doses.
 For some, health risks include heart disease and high blood pressure, abuse and addiction, irregular heartbeat, and seizures.
 These heart issues may be more prevalent if you are on an amphetamine, dextroamphetamine, methylphenidate, lisdexamfetamine, or dexmethylphenidate.

 Misuse of ADHD medications can lead to abuse, addiction, and overdose.
-If you have a history of drug and substance abuse, you’re at a higher risk of misusing ADHD medications.
-Finding a PTSD and addiction treatment program can help you manage your ADHD drugs and any substance abuse issues that arise.
+If you have a history of drug and substance use, you’re at a higher risk of misusing ADHD medications.
+Finding a PTSD and addiction treatment program can help you manage your ADHD drugs and any substance use issues that arise.

-Crestview Recovery, a mental health treatment and addiction treatment center in Portland, Oregon, can help you with ADHD treatment program questions.
-Call us at 866.262.0531 or come by anytime for answers or to talk with us about your ADHD medication substance abuse concerns.
+Crestview Recovery, a mental health treatment center in Portland, Oregon, can help you with ADHD treatment program questions.
+Call us at 866.262.0531 or come by anytime for answers or to talk with us about your ADHD medication substance use concerns.